spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/administration/tax-sets/managing-tax-sets.md

 {% info_block warningBox "Note" %}

-Remember that the tax rates assigned to the deleted tax set become unassigned but not deleted.
+Remember that the tax rates assigned to the deleted tax set are removed but not deleted.

 {% endinfo_block %}